 A NEW 50 room hotel is being planned for Newport.

-Parc Golf Club in Church Lane, Coedkernew, has applied to Newport Council for planning permission to extend its existing building and turn it into a hotel.
+Parc Golf Club in Church Lane, Coedkernew, has applied to Newport Council for planning permission to extend its existing building and turn it

 The club’s owner Terry Hicks said the hotel would be built on to the existing function area at the club.